TransposeData/docs/docs/sql/tables/protocol-layer/token-prices/token_prices.md

 # Token Prices

 The `token_prices` table provides indexed views for cleaned token prices in USD at every point in time when a token was seen in a DEX swap.
 Prices are VWAP’d per block (for tokens that were swapped multiple times in a single block).
-Supported chains: `ethereum`, `polygon`, `goerli`.
+Supported chains: `ethereum`, `polygon`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |